The release will include a full 32-page color booklet, with essays, production photos and complete lyrics.

+The set was designed by Lobel after her writer-illustrator father's ideas.
+Arnold Lobel penned and illustrated the popular Frog and Toad series of books.
 "There are some theatres that would like to have it come back every year, like A Christmas Carol," Lobel said.
 Given the small cast of five, the show should have a lush regional life once its script and score are licensed.

 Of the Broadway run, Lobel conceded, "We did very consistent business, but it wasn't enough.
 We had the cutest audience in town, there's no doubt about that."

 Actress Kate Reinders, now in the Broadway revival of Gypsy, is featured on the album and performed in Minneapolis.
 On Broadway, Jennifer Gambatese played the role Reinders originated.
 The disc is an "original cast album" not a "Broadway cast album."

 Songs in the score include "A Year With Frog and Toad," "It's Spring," "Seeds," "The Letter," "Getta Loada Toad," "Alone," "Cookies," "The Kite," "He'll Never Know," "Shivers," "Down the Hill," "I'm Coming Out of My Shell," "Toad to the Rescue" and "Merry Almost Christmas."